 COVID hasn’t negatively affected Joyful Deli and Desserts the way Joy anticipated.
 It has rather ramped up the social media/online management.
 Joy muses that businesses who already were doing online transactions were less affected by COVID.
 Joyful already did a lot of deliveries, but now there are more deliveries, and the bakery exercises even stronger hygiene practices than before.
 Initially, it wasn’t safe for staff to travel so she did deliveries herself.

 As an extremely dedicated entrepreneur, Joy admits that she struggles to find a balance.
 She says there are 2 types of entrepreneurial mindsets: kill the game yourself or overestimate how many people you need/hire too many people in the beginning.
-She advises new business owners to save as much as possible to not max out their cash flow.
 She, for instance, is the first type of entrepreneur, starting at 6am and closing at 2am.
 She doesn’t advise entrepreneurs to push themselves to the max.
 She says: “No matter how rewarding you think it is, you only have one body.
 Take even one day to let your mind and body relax, or else you will be getting 50 and 60 and be aging prematurely.”
+She also advises new business owners to save as much as possible to not max out their cash flow.

 When she turned 17 she began to learn about depression, and says it definitely existed but her family, and many African societies, believe that naming a thing makes it too real.
-For instance, a family will knows it is happening, but they would rather pray over it and surround an individual with love than vocalize it.
-Joy recalls: “We didn’t dwell in feelings when I was growing up, it was more like get up, get moving get going.”
+For instance, a family will know it is happening, but they would rather pray over it and surround an individual with love than vocalize it.
+Joy recalls: “We didn’t dwell in feelings when I was growing up.
+It was more like get up, get moving and get going.”

 Being an entrepreneur is something Joy has long embarked on.
 She started selling products at age 9, and as a business savy person, doing business makes her happy.

 Do research first to see what’s available and why it is available